 - Wait for a while until the cache partition is cleared

-- Once your phone is done clearing it, Reboot System option will appear
+- Once your phone is done clearing it, the Reboot System option will appear

 - Press the Power button to restart your phone